bacalhau-project/bacalhau/docs/examples/workload-onboarding/trivial-python/index.md

 ---
 sidebar_label: "Python - Hello World"
 sidebar_position: 1
-description: How to run a Python file hosted on Bacalhau
+description: How to run a Python file in Bacalhau
 ---
 # Python Hello World